haplav/petsc-tut-cscs-2019/README.md

   #   env-arch-taito-mpich3-gcc-fblaslapack-dbg
   #   env-arch-taito-openmpi3-gcc-mkl-dbg
 ```
 Look what these scripts do.
-If you are interested, look also into the corresponding `arch-$PETSC_ARCH.py` file which I used for PETSc configuration.
+The corresponding `arch-$PETSC_ARCH.py` files were used for PETSc configuration;
+we will talk about them in detail later.
 I have added all those files also into [this repository](petsc-config-examples/cscs-taito).

 ### Test it!